Course Title: Support policing processes within justice environment contexts

 Any due date for any assignment is to be considered a deadline.
 You can submit work at any time prior to the submission date, but it must be into the Administration office by close of business (5pm) of the day the submission is due.

-1. For a CERTIFICATE IV written assessment task/s – no less than 1500 words, 3 academic references and ONE in-text citation per paragraph.
+1. For a CERTIFICATE IV each written assessment task/s – up to 1500 words, 3 academic references and ONE in-text citation per paragraph.

 2. A paragraph is usually between 200 – 250 words.